 Now medical cannabis prescriptions can be secured online using telemedicine websites and apps.
 This process is fast, convenient and simple, giving patients nearly instant access to a MMJ certification.

-But before you google “medical marijuana evaluations near me” try NuggMD, the country’s leading telemedicine service, and get medical marijuana prescriptions for only $39 or $59 for a rec and ID card (this is different from the state issued ID card).
+But before you google “medical marijuana evaluations near me” try NuggMD, the country’s leading telemedicine service, and get medical marijuana recommendations for only $49.
 The entire process takes around ten minutes, but you can take all the time you want to talk to the weed doctor.
 All your info is HIPAA compliant and is never shared with a third party or the state.

 Once you acquire yours, forget Google or Weedmaps and use Nugg, California’s largest online cannabis marketplace, to access medical marijuana delivery and have it sent to your home.